zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_hbond_dreiding.rst

 .. image:: JPG/dreiding_hbond.jpg
    :align: center

 These 3-body interactions can be defined for pairs of acceptor and donor atoms, based on atom types.
 For each donor/acceptor atom pair, the third atom in the interaction is a hydrogen permanently bonded to the donor atom, e.g. in a bond list read in from a data file via the :doc:`read_data <read_data>` command.
 The atom types of possible hydrogen atoms for each donor/acceptor type pair are specified by the :doc:`pair_coeff <pair_coeff>` command (see below).

 Style *hbond/dreiding/lj* is the original DREIDING potential of :ref:`(Mayo) <pair-Mayo>`.
 It uses a LJ 12/10 functional for the Donor-Acceptor interactions.
 To match the results in the original paper, use n = 4.

 Style *hbond/dreiding/morse* is an improved version using a Morse potential for the Donor-Acceptor interactions. :ref:`(Liu) <Liu>` showed that the Morse form gives improved results for Dendrimer simulations, when n = 2.

+.. versionadded:: TBD

 The style variants *hbond/dreiding/lj/angleoffset* and *hbond/dreiding/lj/angleoffset* take the equilibrium angle of the AHD as input, allowing it to reach 180 degrees.
 This variant option was added to account for cases (especially in some coarse-grained models) in which the equilibrium state of the bonds may equal the minimum energy state.

 See the :doc:`Howto bioFF <Howto_bioFF>` page for more information on the DREIDING force field.

 .. note::

    Because the Dreiding hydrogen bond potential is only one portion of an overall force field which typically includes other pairwise interactions, it is common to use it as a sub-style in a :doc:`pair_style hybrid/overlay <pair_hybrid>` command, where another pair style provides the repulsive core interaction between pairs of atoms, e.g. a 1/r\^12 Lennard-Jones repulsion.

 .. note::

    When using the hbond/dreiding pair styles with :doc:`pair_style hybrid/overlay <pair_hybrid>`, you should explicitly define pair interactions between the donor atom and acceptor atoms, (as well as between these atoms and ALL other atoms in your system).
 Whenever :doc:`pair_style hybrid/overlay <pair_hybrid>` is used, ordinary mixing rules are not applied to atoms like the donor and acceptor atoms because they are typically referenced in multiple pair styles.
    Neglecting to do this can cause difficult-to-detect physics problems.

 .. note::